ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain

 \subsubsection{XZ Utils Backdoor (Reputation Spoofing)}

 In March 2024, a backdoor was discovered in XZ~Utils, an open-source compression tool, which allowed attackers to gain root privileges and execute malicious code on affected systems~\cite{Lins_Mayrhofer_Roland_Hofer_Schwaighofer_2024}.
-The vulnerability was introduced by an actor who had built trust within the project through non-malicious contributions, and they were eventually promoted to co-maintainer~\cite{Lins_Mayrhofer_Roland_Hofer_Schwaighofer_2024}.
-In retrospect, this particular actor had several suspicious reputational signals, most notably having no accounts on other sites and no history of contributions to other projects.
+The vulnerability was introduced by an actor who built trust within the project through non-malicious contributions, and they were eventually promoted to co-maintainer~\cite{Lins_Mayrhofer_Roland_Hofer_Schwaighofer_2024}.
+For ARMS, this case illustrates that long-horizon trust building can itself be part of the attack path.